PSP-Archive/PSP-Archive.github.io/_posts/2021-05-04-tempgba4psp-mod.md

 - New menu icon.

-- Doesn't support full screen version with a 16:9 aspect ratio.
+- Doesn't support full screen with a 16:9 aspect ratio.

 - Impoted code from TempGBA-mod-dstwo-26750220.

 <h5>GBA BIOS</h5>

-To run it, you need the actual BIOS image. <b>gba_bios.bin</b>
+You need the actual BIOS files. <b>gba_bios.bin</b>

+<h5>Controls</h5>

+- Pad Up, Down: Select game or Folder.
+- Pad left / right: View game / folder list.
+Or : Start the selected game / enter the game in the selected folder.
+- X: Displays the menu.
+- Square : Go to a previous directory.
+- On the menu :

+- Pad Up, Down : move through the menu.
+- Pad Left, Right : Change the options.
+- The trigger : go to the play list.
+- Trigger A : Go to the rescues.
+- O : OK / Enter to sub-menu.
+- X : Back to the game.
+- At stake :

+- Triangle Home : Show menu.
+- Square : Start.
+- O : A.
+- X : B.
+- L Trigger, R Trigger, Select, Start : Keeping the same function as the Game Boy Advance.

 <h5>Credits</h5>